dlmcpaul/EnphaseCollector/README.md

 -p 8080:8080 \
 dlmcpaul/enphasecollector
 ```
-and a web page available at http://localhost:8080 and looks like [this](https://dlmcpaul.github.io/EnphaseCollector "this")
+and a web page available at http://localhost:8080/solar and looks like [this](https://dlmcpaul.github.io/EnphaseCollector "this")

+You can also link the internal database to an external file system so the database is not cleared on upgrade of the image using the mount point /internal_db

 Example #3 sending data to pvoutput
 ```